matheuslins/instacartcrawl/README.md

 My first difficult was to get the access_token.
 I needed it to build a login request.
 After some minutes of searching, I found it and merging with the captcha token has taken through the 2Captcha system, was possible to gain a instacart session.

-After that, I took some hours to discovery how to get the data.
-It was a litter difficult because the site has an API navegation and use javascript to load the data on the page.
+After that, I took some hours to discover how to get the data.
+It was a litter difficult because the site has API navigation and uses javascript to load the data on the page.
 So, I needed to understand the API flow, but I got it!